MihajloCumic/ClasspathValidator/README.md

 ## Installation

+Jar can be downloaded from tags releases v0.0.3-alpha or by on the following link [click here](https://github.com/MihajloCumic/ClasspathValidator/releases/tag/v0.0.3-alpha).

 To use this library, you need Java 17 and Gradle.
 Additionally, add the following dependency:
 **Groovy Gradle**
 ```groovy